AdobeDocs/commerce-knowledge-base.en/help/best-practices/general/upgrade-plan-checklist-for-magento-commerce.md

 * eCommerce Manager
 * Solution Partner / Consultant

->![info]
+>[!NOTE]
 >
->Note: For a detailed description of the technical steps to upgrade successfully refer to [Update and upgrade checklist](https://devdocs.magento.com/guides/v2.4/comp-mgr/prereq/prereq_compman-checklist.html) in our developer documentation.
+>For a detailed description of the technical steps to upgrade successfully refer to [Update and upgrade checklist](https://devdocs.magento.com/guides/v2.4/comp-mgr/prereq/prereq_compman-checklist.html) in our developer documentation.

  **Goals**